Omnichannel is a legacy feature that has been replaced by the File Import Data Source.

 The next step is to configure your visitor attributes with enrichments based on the omnichannel attributes.
 Omnichannel attributes appear in the attribute drop-down menus for rules, enrichments, and streams.

-To view the list of existing omnichannel attributes:
+Use these steps to view the list of existing omnichannel attributes:

-To enrich a visitor attribute with an omnichannel attribute:
+Use these steps to enrich a visitor attribute with an omnichannel attribute:

 To upload a file via FTP or Amazon S3 using Cyberduck: